History

 To ensure high standards of teaching and learning in history, we implement a curriculum that is progressive throughout the whole school.
 History is taught on a two-year rolling plan in Key Stage 1, Lower Key Stage 2 and Upper Key Stage 2.
 A new topic is introduced at the start of every other half term and focuses on knowledge and skills stated in the National Curriculum.
 At Woodcocks’ Well CE (VA) Primary School, we ensure that history has the same importance given to it as the core subjects, as we feel this is important in enabling all children to gain ‘real-life’ experiences.

-Educational visits are another opportunity for the teachers to plan for additional history learning outside the classroom.
-A historical based trip will be planned for each Key Stage at least once during the academic year.
+Educational visits are another opportunity for the teachers to plan for additional history learning outside the classroom, through residentials and educational visits children will be exposed to a variety of learning experiences.

 Impact

-Within history, we strive to create a supportive and collaborative ethos for learning by providing investigative and enquiry based learning opportunities.
+Within history, we create a supportive and collaborative ethos for learning by providing investigative and enquiry-based learning opportunities.
 Emphasis is placed on investigative learning opportunities to help children gain a coherent knowledge of understanding of each unit of work covered throughout the school.

 Woodcocks' Well CE VA Primary School